hieunghia-pat/SokobanUsingSimpleSearch/README.md

-# Sokoban auto-playing using simple search algprithms (DFS, BFS, UCS)
+# Sokoban auto-playing using simple search algorithms (DFS, BFS, UCS)
 ---

 ### How to run